 Place your ads on trusted platforms

-The survey states that in 2022, users spent 6.6 seconds with a mobile ad when it covered 80 percent of the screen.
+Users spent 6.6 seconds with a mobile ad when it covered 80 percent of the screen.
 The time spent decreases with the lower percent of the screen cover.
+This data clearly shows that the proper ad format and the quality of ad inventory influence the audience reach and viewability of your ads.

 Adopt data analysis